Spring Social's ConnectController

 Optionally, you may also configure

-ConnectionFactoryRegistry
+ConnectionFactoryRegistry and

-in XML:
+GoogleConnectionFactory in XML:

 <bean id="connectionFactoryLocator" class="org.springframework.social.connect.support.ConnectionFactoryRegistry"> <property name="connectionFactories"> <list> <bean class="org.springframework.social.google.connect.GoogleConnectionFactory"> <constructor-arg value="${google.consumerKey}" /> <constructor-arg value="${google.consumerSecret}" /> </bean> </list> </property> </bean>